Training to be a Rottnest Voluntary Guide

 - access privileges to the RVGA’s secure Members Only web zone;

-- two weekends (6 nights) on Rottnest Island – Friday midday to Monday afternoon, including ferry fares and accommodation; and
+- two weekends (6 nights) on Rottnest Island – including ferry fares and accommodation; and

 - on graduation, an RVGA polo shirt and name badge.

 The minimum guiding commitment is ten days of guiding on Rottnest per year.
 However, most guides commit to one or two rostered guiding days on Rottnest per month.
 The roster is set a month in advance so there is ample time to prepare for a rostered tour.

 All new guides will be required to make themselves available for the full range of rostered daily guiding duties.